 - Anxiety can also cause serious effects and some individuals may experience full-blown mental disorders.

 - The psychotic symptoms associated with Desoxyn withdrawal are known as drug-induced psychosis.
 They can be treated early on but may resurface in the future as triggered by stress.
 They can also cause an individual to act dangerously, putting themselves or others in harm’s way.

 - Of course, relapse is always a potential danger of withdrawal, and especially with this drug, life-threatening symptoms could occur as a result.

 If you have been taking Desoxyn for more than three weeks, you are probably already dependent.
 The drug is very potent and is one of the most vulnerable substances when it comes to abuse, simply because it is the same general substance as crystal meth.
 Those who take it (either as prescribed or as a form of abuse) for a few weeks or more are likely to become dependent.

 Doctors who prescribe this drug go out of their way to avoid addiction and dependence, but it is difficult to do so with such a volatile drug.
-If you believe you are already dependent on Desoxyn, it is time to seek help today.

 Should I Go through Desoxyn Withdrawal at Home?

 Going through Desoxyn withdrawal at home is highly dangerous.
 Relapse is one of the most serious dangers of Desoxyn withdrawal, and those who do not receive the proper care are at increased risk of this outcome.
 Overdose also occurs in many cases when a person relapses because they often don’t realize their tolerances have diminished.
 According to the National Library of Medicine, many different organs can be affected by methamphetamine overdose, and death can occur even with just one, very large dose.